-Alfred Sisley, born British, lived in France for most of his life.
-Although based in Paris, he often sought to leave the bustling capital.
+Alfred Sisley, born to British parents, was raised in France.
+Based in Paris, he often sought to leave the bustling capital.
 By 1880 he settled not far from the forest of Fontainebleau.
-Like Claude Monet, Sisley was enchanted with the effects of light and how it transforms the everyday world.
-Instead of working in romantic isolation like the Barbizon painters had done before him, Sisley chose to position his easel across from a group of washerwomen on the river bank of Champagne-sur-Seine.
-With his delicate brushwork and masterly sense of tone, Sisley has captured an unassuming and tranquil scene touched by modernity.
+Instead of working in isolation like the Barbizon landscape painters before him, Sisley chose to position his easel across from a group of washerwomen on the riverbank of Champagne-sur-Seine.
+With his delicate brushwork and masterly sense of tone, he captured an unassuming and tranquil scene touched by modernity.